Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Methods

 \subsection{Acknowledgements}

-This work was supported by the Royal Academy of Engineering Research Fellowships, awarded to JCG.\\ TD is supported by International Research Fellow of Japan Society for the Promotion of Science (Postdoctoral Fellowships for Research in Japan)\\ Research at the University of Delaware supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award No. DE-SC0020308.\\ JCG, WB, and HK were supported by EPSRC grant EP/X015661/1.\\ This material is based upon work supported by the National Science Foundation under Grant No. 2205796.\\ The authors would like to thank Prof. Rupert Oulton for discussion regarding the lower-frequency of optical modes relative to acoustic modes when nanoislands are vertically stacked rather than head-to-head in-plane.\\ Simulations were performed on the Imperial College London Research Computing Service\cite{hpc}.\\ The authors would like to thank David Mack for excellent laboratory management and Steve Cussell for excellent technical workshop services.\\
+This work was supported by the Royal Academy of Engineering Research Fellowships, awarded to JCG.\\ TD is supported by International Research Fellow of Japan Society for the Promotion of Science (Postdoctoral Fellowships for Research in Japan) JSPS KAKENHI Grant Number 21F20790\\ Research at the University of Delaware supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award No. DE-SC0020308.\\ JCG, WB, and HK were supported by EPSRC grant EP/X015661/1.\\ KDS was supported by The Eric and Wendy Schmidt Fellowship Program and the Engineering and Physical Sciences Research Council (Grant No. EP/W524335/1).\\ The authors acknowledge the use of facilities and instrumentation supported by NSF through the University of Delaware Materials Research Science and Engineering Center, DMR-2011824.\\ JCG and MBJ were supported by EPSRC ECR International Collaboration Grant 'Three-Dimensional Multilayer Nanomagnetic Arrays for Neuromorphic Low-Energy Magnonic Processing' EP/Y003276/1.\\ HH was supported by the EPSRC DTP award EP/T51780X/1.\\ This material is based upon work supported by the National Science Foundation under Grant No. 2205796.\\ AV was supported by EPSRC IAA funding.\\ Simulations were performed on the Imperial College London Research Computing Service\cite{hpc}.\\ The authors would like to thank David Mack for excellent laboratory management and Steve Cussell for excellent technical workshop services.\\